gvwilson/thirdbit/_posts/2014/2014-11-11-why-it-matters.md

 </p>
 <blockquote>
   <em>
-    We in the West have arranged our institutions to prevent the concentration of political power...
-    But we have failed utterly to prevent the concentration of economic power, or take account of how such concentration damages the conditions under which full human flourishing becomes possible...
+    We in the West have arranged our institutions to prevent the concentration of political power… But we have failed utterly to prevent the concentration of economic power, or take account of how such concentration damages the conditions under which full human flourishing becomes possible… Too often,
-    Too often,
     the defenders of free markets forget that what we really want is free men.
   </em>